Sabiha Gökçen International Airport: Ground transport

 The M4 metro line has been extended to the airport.

 Sabiha Gökçen International Airport is connected to the city of Istanbul and the city's wider metropolitan area through a number of transport options.

 Rail

 The airport is located 14 km from the Pendik railway station and sea-taxi stations.

 Metro

 The M4 metro line was extended to Sabiha Gökçen Havalimanı station on 2 October 2022.

-M10, a metro connection to Marmaray and Yüksek Hızlı Tren via the Pendik station is currently being built.
+Line M10, a metro connection to the Marmaray commuter rail and Yüksek Hızlı Tren high-speed trains via the Pendik station is currently under construction, with opening planned for 2026.

 Road

 The airport is reachable by car and taxi from the European motorway which passes through the Istanbul Metropolitan Area.
-Shuttlebus companies such as Havaist along with express public buses E10 and E11 operated by İETT serve Taksim and Kadıköy and there are coaches to nearby towns and cities.
+Shuttlebus companies such as Havaist, along with express public buses operated by the İETT, serve Taksim and Kadıköy, and there are coaches to nearby towns and cities.